iaine/unheardspace/README.md

 ## Unheard Space

-This is a partner project for the Unheard City project.
+This is a partner project for the (Unheard City)[https://unheardcity.org.uk] project.

-The application has been updated for this project
+The (methods)[methods] will be shared as well.
+These are fluid and often changing.

 ### Author